peterbaile/hardware-project/workspace/final-project/ns3/README.md

 Data parallel is the implementation of a worker in a distributed inference job.
 Despite its name, it turns out to be a reasonably suitable model for various kinds of parallelism, including tensor parallelism.
 The way it works is that it takes in a schedule composed of compute, communicate, and synchronization phases that it then goes through over a certain number of iterations.

-This codebase is currently being used in active research.
-Please do not distribute.

 Below is the readme for ns3 as given.

 # The Network Simulator, Version 3